 Thorough, explained as much as possible, professional, on time.
 No complaints!

-We have delivered pricing regarding the various electrical tasks.
+We have delivered pricing regarding the attic fan motor replacement.